rasjonell/x-library/README.md

 - [ ] Federated Network of Book Reviews/Recommendations
   - Ability for peers to sync with other peers
-  - Social networking capabilites(follow users from other instances(ActivityPub?))
+  - Social networking capabilities(follow users from other instances(ActivityPub?))

 - [ ] RSS Feed for reviews
   - Use ISBN database services to link the book inside the review to an external source